FAQ

 We offer guided tree climbing tours that let you explore the forest from the treetops.
 Choose from:

 • Canopy Expedition: A 2-3 hour climb reaching heights over 50 m, with stunning views and insights into tree biology.
+Manual climb or battery-assisted climb options available.

 • Sunset Expedition: Similar to our Canopy Expedition, but at golden hour for a breathtaking evening experience.